Hello71/html5ks/README.rst

 ----------------------------

 To reduce programs and build time required, some conversions can be disabled.
-Defining MINIMAL as an environment variable will disable the safe ones.
+Passing --minimal to configure will disable the safe ones.

-Alternatively, specific conversions can be disabled by passing ``PROGRAM=`` on the command line, i.e. leaving it undefined.
+Alternatively, specific conversions can be disabled by passing --disable-conversion on the command line.
-See the Makefile for more information.
+See ``./configure --help`` for more information.

 Reducing disk usage
 -------------------